coveo/ui-kit/packages/coveo.analytics/README.md

 2. Add the code snippet to all your website pages.

-  Ask an administrator to add the following code snippet to all pages of your websites:
+  Ask an administrator to add a code snippet like this following to all pages of your websites:

   ```html
   <script>